ordovas/pandas-project/README.md

 ![Word frequency](images/wf.png)

+## Check with hypothesis

+After obtaining the information from the word frequencies, I test the hypotheses that provoked incidents are fishing-related in most cases, and that shark attacks related to surfing are unprovoked in general.
+Using regex and pandas, I labeled every shark attack related to these activities, and then checked that these hypotheses based on the word analysis are true.

 ## Final Thoughts

 Even considering the very limited time to perform analysis on this dataset, and just conducting only a few data cleaning and analysis techniques, we can obtain valuable and concrete information about shark incidents using word frequency.
 The tools that are available in python, that I applied some of them in this exercise, have a lot of potential for researching information in large datasets, that with classic approaches are impossible to handle.